Luke-Best-AA/trainingAssignment/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Generate Documentation

+Run `compodoc -p .\tsconfig.doc.json -s` to generate the project documentation using CompoDoc.
+The documentation will be generated into the `documentation` directory.

+## Run LightHouse Performance Tests

+Run `lighthouse http://localhost:4200/ --view` (change port to the one the app is running on) to produce a LightHouse report.
+The report will be stored in the root folder of the app as a .report HTML Document.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).